-So, it's not surprising that I couldn't resist this video of Greg 'Craola' Simkins at work in his studio on a large and very surreal painting.
+Even if you aren't a fan of surrealism, I bet you can't resist this video of Greg 'Craola' Simkins at work in his studio on a large and very surreal painting.

 From Graffiti to Bosch